-School league tables can have an enormous impact on property prices.
+School league tables can have an enormous impact on house prices.
 The length parents will go to get their children into the best schools is simply astonishing.
-And they are equally vociferous in their bid to avoid badly performing schools.
-Whether it’s a matter of reputation or a bad OFSTED report, there is some reliable evidence to suggest that house prices in the UK are negatively affected by poor quality of schools in the local area.
+And they are equally vociferous in their bid to avoid poorly performing schools.
+So whether it’s a matter of reputation or a bad OFSTED report, there is some reliable evidence to suggest that house prices in the UK are negatively affected by the poor quality of schools in the local area.

 The stats surrounding UK property prices and local schools

-According to official OFSTED figures in 2009, 70 percent of English primary schools achieve level four or above at Key Stage 2, but just 2.4 percent of those schools achieved a 100 percent pass rate.
-It is those few schools top of the school league tables that have the biggest impact on local property values and therefore the value of your house.
-Boosting local house prices by up to 11 percent, high-performing schools are to the benefit of all local home owners – whether they are parents or not.
+According to official OFSTED figures in 2009, 70 per cent of English primary schools achieved level four or above at Key Stage 2, but just 2.4 per cent of those schools achieved a 100 per cent pass rate.
+Those few schools top of the school league tables has the most significant impact on local property values and, therefore, the value of your house.
+Boosting local house prices by up to 11 per cent, high-performing schools benefit all local homeowners – whether they are parents or not.
 Unfortunately, the opposite is true for poor schools.
-Although poor school performance is often related to deprivation in the catchment area, it does appear that poor results can adversely affect average sold house prices locally.
+Although poor school performance is often related to deprivation in the catchment area, it does appear that unsatisfactory results can adversely affect average sold house prices locally.

 How does your local area fare in the school league tables?

-There are huge variations in school performance across the country, Locrating is a useful resource to identify OFSTED performance and school league tables in your local area.
-Land registry house prices is a useful resource to identify trends in sold house prices historically; Zoopla house prices shows more current trends.
+There are considerable variations in school performance across the country; Locrating is a valuable resource to identify OFSTED performance and school league tables in your local area.
+In addition, land registry house prices are helpful for historically identifying trends in sold house prices; Zoopla house prices show more current trends.

 SATS results and house prices

-A mere 10 percent improvement on SATS results can boost house prices by over 3 percent, according to the Nationwide.
-During the 2009 study, Yorkshire and Humberside came out on top in terms of rises in house sold prices according to school performance – with average rises of a quite amazing £5,173 recorded.
+According to Nationwide, a mere 10 per cent improvement on SATS results can boost house prices by over 3 per cent.
+During the 2009 study, Yorkshire and Humberside came out on top regarding rises in house sold prices according to school performance – with an average recorded height of £5,173.

-Schools that have received less than favourable OFSTED reports or those struggling to achieve average pass rates will be avoided by parents, and that will have a knock-on effect on local property prices.
-Not only will demand for homes in the affected areas drop dramatically, many parents already living in the catchment areas of poorly performing schools will seek to move elsewhere.
-This rise in the supply of homes and decrease in demand can have profound effects on house sale prices.
+Parents avoid schools that have received less than favourable OFSTED reports or struggle to achieve average pass rates, which has a knock-on effect on local property prices.
+As a result, not only will demand homes in the affected areas drop dramatically, many parents already living in the catchment areas of poorly performing schools will seek to move elsewhere.
+This rise in the supply of homes and decrease in demand can profoundly affect house sale prices.

-Unfortunately, highly performing schools are in great demand, and parents will often go to incredible lengths to get their children into the best ones.
-While some areas are suffering significant falls in average property prices, others are enjoying steady rises.
-In some instances, parents are prepared to upgrade their property simply to guarantee a place in their chosen school.
-In the most extreme cases, parents have been known to buy homes and allow them to stand empty – simply to secure a school place.
-This drastic action is, however, usually cheaper than paying for 13 years of private education, and it is becoming an increasingly popular tactic.
+Unfortunately, high performing schools are in great demand, and parents will often go to incredible lengths to get their children into the best ones.
+As a result, while some areas suffer significant falls in average property prices, others enjoy steady rises.
+In some instances, parents will upgrade their property to guarantee a place in their chosen school.
+In extreme cases, parents have bought homes and allowed them to stand empty to secure a school place.
+However, this drastic action is usually cheaper than paying for 13 years of private education, and it is becoming an increasingly popular tactic.

 Does a bad OFSTED report mean home valuations will start to fall?